-- Differentiating our curriculum to ensure all pupils are able to access it, for example, by grouping, 1:1 work, teaching style and content of the lesson - · Adapting our resources and staffing - Using recommended aids, such as laptops, coloured overlays, visual timetables and larger font - Differentiating our teaching, for example, giving longer processing times, pre-teaching of key vocabulary and reading instructions aloud. - The majority of our classes are fitted with Soundfield to support our students with hearing impairments. - We have a nurture group (REACH) for our students who are unable to access mainstream learning
+- Adaptive teaching of the curriculum to ensure all pupils are able to access it, for example, by grouping, 1:1 work, teaching style and content of the lesson - · Adapting our resources and staffing - Using recommended aids, such as laptops, coloured overlays, visual timetables and larger font - Adaptive teaching, for example, giving longer processing times, pre-teaching of key vocabulary and reading instructions aloud. - The majority of our classes are fitted with Soundfield to support our students with hearing impairments. - We have a nurture group (REACH) for our students who are unable to access mainstream learning